-If the tales of legendary Alexander the Great spark your curiosity, then we invite you to follow in his footsteps and explore the north of Greece, from Thessaloniki - named after Alexander’s half-sister Niki (victory) to Pella where he originally set out on his world-changing campaign, to Vergina, where home to royal tombs, including his father's.
+If the tales of legendary Alexander the Great spark your curiosity, then we invite you to follow in his footsteps and explore the north of Greece, from Thessaloniki - named after Alexander’s half-sister Nike (victory) to Pella where he originally set out on his world-changing campaign, to Vergina, were home to royal tombs, including his father's.
 Greece is equally famed for its religious landmarks, many of which dot the country’s multifaceted landscape.
 Witness the magical soaring limestone pinnacles of Meteora, which are home to some of the world's most famous, and scenic, monasteries.

-Over the course of centuries, Greece’s history has been shaped by numerous conquests and defeats, as a result many historical characters have left their mark on the country’s cultural identity.
+Over the course of centuries, Greece’s history has been shaped by numerous conquests and defeats, as a result, many historical characters have left their mark on the country’s cultural identity.
 One of these historical figures is Ali Pasha, a controversial Ottoman ruler whose name often appears in the stories of Epirus.
 In the capital of the region, Ioannina, his beheaded body was laid to rest (his head was sent to the Sultan of Constantinople, after a failed rebellion).
 Several landmarks in the coastal town of Parga also carry his name.

 See the best islands

 Greece is home to 6,000 islands.
 Even if you just focused on the 227 that are inhabited, you would still need more than a lifetime to explore Greece's archipelagos.
-Choosing the right island, is a tricky task, so we've hand-picked a selection of the top places to start with, and will add more in the near future.
+Choosing the right island is a tricky task, so we've hand-picked a selection of the top places to start with, and will add more in the near future.
 From Santorini, the mecca of romance, with its postcard-perfect sunset views and unique wineries, to jet-set Mykonos, famous for its party beaches and glamorous nightlife, we know that you simply cannot resist a quintessential Greek experience.

 The Cyclades islands (Mykonos, Santorini, Naxos, Paros, and more) are known for their rocky, barren landscapes and perfect whitewashed cubic houses with colorful doors and shutters.
 This architectural style has inspired artists, designers, and photographers across the globe.
 The largest of the Cyclades islands, Naxos offers laid-back vibes, picturesque traditional mountain villages, pristine beaches, and fantastic cuisine.
 It is also a perfect base for visits to nearby islands.
-One such neighbor, Paros offers vibrant nightlife, yet is more affordable than Mykonos, and boasts a selection of fun-packed activities for the whole family.
-We highly recommend experiencing the surrounding islets and coves on a full day sailing trip.
+One such neighbor, Paros, offers vibrant nightlife, yet is more affordable than Mykonos and boasts a selection of fun-packed activities for the whole family.
+We highly recommend experiencing the surrounding islets and coves on a full-day sailing trip.
 The Aegean's refreshing turquoise waters and raw natural beauty guarantee a rewarding experience.

 In contrast to the stark Cyclades, the Ionian islands are blessed with a luscious green landscape, with hilltops covered by pines and olive tree groves.
 The architectural style on these islands is notably inspiring.
 Grand mansions, royal palaces, and Venetian fortresses are just a few of Corfu’s highlights.
 This Ionian jewel is also wonderful to experience during Greek Orthodox Easter -- the local customs of the Corfiot Easter are unlike anywhere else.

 Wild, beautiful, and authentic Crete is almost a country in its own right!
 Greece's largest island, this place deserves at least a week.
-The charming Old Town of Chania, with its cobblestone streets and gorgeous architecture is a popular travel destination, but we urge you to explore eastern Crete too, especially the towns of Agios Nikolaos and Heraklion.
+The charming Old Town of Chania, with its cobblestone streets and gorgeous architecture, is a popular travel destination, but we urge you to explore eastern Crete too, especially the towns of Agios Nikolaos and Heraklion.
 The island is characterized by spectacular landscape, with breathtaking beaches, gorges and plateaus, traditional small villages and imposing historical monuments.
 Escape the crowds and find your own little paradise in this unpretentious corner of Crete.